‘Young And The Restless’ Spoilers: Lane Over For Good, Cane Hooks Up With Hilary?

 — Young and Restless (@YandR_CBS) September 30, 2017

-The Young and the Restless spoilers state that Lily worried that once the baby arrives in a few months that Cane will have to divide his attention between their children and Juliet’s son.
+The Young and the Restless spoilers state that Lily worried that once the baby arrives in a few months, Cane will have to divide his attention between their children and Juliet’s son.
 Lily noted it was too much for her to deal with and she needs to separate herself from it.
 Their marriage is over for good.

 Since Lane is officially over, will Cane jump in bed with Juliet?
 According to Soap Central, it’s not likely.
 The Young and the Restless spoilers reveal that Cane and Juliet would never work out.
 Cane will see Juliet as the person who ended his marriage and resent her for it.